Follow Us

 What is the situation of CPO in BC health care facilities?

-The first CPO case in British Columbia (BC) was identified in 2008 from a traveller returning from an endemic country where the patient had exposure to medical procedures.
+The first CPO case in British Columbia (BC) was identified in 2008 from a traveler returning from an endemic country where the patient had exposure to medical procedures.
 Since then, CPOs have been identified among patients in both community settings and health care settings, but remain uncommon.

 Through surveillance 98 new cases of CPO were identified in BC hospitals in 2015, 85 in 2016, and 109 in 2017.
 Most of these cases were identified in returning overseas travelers who had a health care encounter there.
-NDM was the predominant gene indentified.
+NDM was the predominant gene identified.
 Most of those persons were carriers of the CPO and did not have an invasive infection.

 CPO Surveillance Program